Potusek/RecyclingTools/README.md

 - Produces: 10 metal bits
 - Consumes 50 durability from the chisel

+### Salvaging Flint from Tools
+- Use a hammer above flint tools in the crafting grid
+- 2 axes/spades/knives/hoes → 1 flint chip
+- 4 spears → 1 flint chip
+- 12 arrowheads → 1 flint chip
+- Flint chips can be processed: pop on firepit → grind in quern → silica dust

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/Potusek/recyclingtools/releases) page